 Jog Falls, Karnataka

 Jog Falls is the one of the highest plunge waterfall and also among the best waterfalls in India.
 It is situated in Shimoga district of Karnataka and is locally known as Geruoppe Falls, Gersoppa Falls and Jogada Gundi.
 This is formed over the Sharavathi River falling from a height of 253 m (830 feet).
 The Sharavathi River flowing over a very rocky bed about 250 yards wide, 253 m deep and the water comes down in four distinct falls known as Raja, Rani, Rover and Rocket.
 The four cascades merge to form the huge waterfall.
 The Raja Fall pours in one unbroken column sheer to the depth of 830 ft.
-Jog Falls can be seen in gorgeous form in rainy season in July, August & September and it is one of the top monsoon destinations in India.
+Jog Falls can be seen in gorgeous form in rainy season in July, August & September and it is one of the best waterfalls near Bangalore.

 Jog falls is one of the most beautiful waterfalls in Karnataka and one of the important tourist places in Karnataka.
 There is a viewpoint near parking area which also has few shops available.
 A narrow path from viewpoint leads to bottom of the falls.
 The walk is steep & little difficult and takes about 45 minutes one way.
 The view is amazing from the bottom and the showering sizzles of the falls at bottom are really worth the effort.
 However, the path is slippery and little dangerous during peak monsoons.
 Kudumari Waterfalls, Unchalli Falls, Koosalli Waterfalls, Bennehole Falls and Murudeshwar are some major attractions near Jog Falls.